by Mary Paterson

 As we continued our research, we also realised that there is no attractive (to us) commercial model for what we want to do.

 There are models of course – for example, there are models of cultural reviewing and cultural journalism that pay writers, and there are models of literary journals that pay the people who run them.
 But none of these generates a truly sustainable income for a writer.
-More importantly – all of them invoke a hierarchy of meaning that relies on outside forces like ticket sales, advertisers, or cultural gatekeepers.
+More importantly, all of them invoke a hierarchy of meaning that relies on market forces and creates cultural gatekeepers.

-While everyone has to interact with these hierarchies at various times, we did not want to use SO to reproduce them.
-We began to think that the ‘sustainable model’ we were looking for was part of the problem.
+We all have to interact with these hierarchies, but we didn’t want to use SO to reproduce them.
+We began to realise the ‘sustainable model’ we were looking for was part of the problem.
 How can we foster a sustainable financial model within a financial system that we don’t want to sustain?

 (Against) Public Funding

-In this cultural economy, ‘value’ needs to be measured in a countable way.
-There are good reasons for this – namely, accountability – but difficult consequences.
+Naturally, these languages of value are – in our cultural economy – countable.
 Countable things include money, numbers of people, and numbers of products or things produced.
-Countable things can also be the scores that audience members (or students, or participants) give to an experience on a scale of 0 to 10, or 0 to 5, or 0 to anything.
-Crucially, all definitions of value must have a definition of the value-less – the nothing, the no-good, the zero.
+Countable things can also be the scores that audience members give to an experience on a scale that starts at 0.
+Crucially, all definitions of value must have a definition of the value-less – the nothing, the no-good.
 Research-based, speculative or unconfinable processes are difficult to account for in these terms.

 Precarity, Permissions, Privilege